DataFrames - Part 1

 dtype: bool

-This shows that there are no missing entries in our dataframe.
+This shows that there are no missing entries in our DataFrame.

-DIY3: Find NaN in dataframe
+Find NaN in DataFrame

-In the Loan data set, check the entry ‘Self-employed’ for ID LP001059.
+In the Loan dataset, check the entry ‘Self-employed’ for ID LP001059.
 It shows how a missing value is represented as ‘NaN’ (not a number).

 Verify that the output of isnull in this case is True